Skip to content

 For shorter flights where you may have less time in the airport, it doesn’t always make sense to use an airport lounge.

-Buy or Gain Access To A Lounge Via a Travel Credit Card
+Buy or Gain Access To An Airport Lounge Via a Travel Credit Card

 Some credit cards have free membership to an airport lounge membership scheme, but this could still mean that you need to pay each time you visit a lounge.